Similarities and Differences between Flu and COVID-19

 If you want to learn more, please visit our website Wirewound Resistors for High-Power Applications.

-• Prediabetes: This type is the stage before Type 2 diabetes.
-Your blood glucose levels are higher than normal but not high enough to be officially diagnosed with Type 2 diabetes.
+• Prediabetes: This is a precursor stage to Type 2 diabetes where blood sugar levels are high but not high enough to be classified as Type 2 diabetes officially.

-• Type 1 diabetes: This type is an autoimmune disease in which your immune system attacks and destroys insulin-producing cells in your pancreas for unknown reasons.
-Up to 10% of people who have diabetes have Type 1.
-It&#;s usually diagnosed in children and young adults, but it can develop at any age.
+• Type 1 Diabetes: An autoimmune condition where the immune system attacks insulin-producing cells in the pancreas.
+It usually manifests in children and young adults but can develop at any age.

-• Gestational diabetes: This type develops in some people during pregnancy.
-Gestational diabetes usually goes away after pregnancy.
-However, if you have gestational diabetes, you&#;re at a higher risk of developing Type 2 diabetes later in life.
+• Gestational Diabetes: This form develops during pregnancy and usually resolves after childbirth, though it increases the risk of developing Type 2 diabetes later in life.

-Diabetes is common.
-Approximately 37.3 million people in the United States have diabetes, which is about 11% of the population.
-Type 2 diabetes is the most common form, representing 90% to 95% of all diabetes cases.
+Diabetes is a widespread condition, affecting around 37.3 million individuals in the United States, which equates to about 11% of the population.
+Type 2 diabetes constitutes 90%-95% of all cases.

 The company is the world’s best Metal Oxide Film Resistor Supplie supplier.
 We are your one-stop shop for all needs.
 Our staff are highly-specialized and will help you find the product you need.